 ORSANCO assesses whether the river is suitable for contact recreation based on bacteria data collected from urban areas with combined sewer systems.
-It also uses bacteria data from longitudinal surveys conducted since 2008.
+It also uses bacteria data from longitudinal surveys completed in 2003 at over 200 sites along the Ohio River.
 Using these data provides a more accurate picture of water quality because bacteria levels fluctuate frequently depending on local or regional weather conditions.
+During the contact recreation season of April through October, Ohio River bacteriological conditions are often suitable for swimming and other contact recreation activities except during periods of high river flow.
+This is largely due to the multi-billion dollar investments that wastewater utilities have made to improve wastewater discharge water quality.

-Based on these data, ORSANCO is able to classify sections of the Ohio River as either impaired or suitable for contact recreation caused by E. coli or fecal coliform bacterica.
-However, all sections of the river may be unsafe for contact recreation at times.
+Based on these data, ORSANCO is able to classify sections of the Ohio River as being impaired for contact recreation caused by E. coli or fecal coliform bacteria.
+Although all sections of the river may be unsafe for contact recreation at times, as a testament to the Ohio River's significant water quality improvements, it is now the home to Paddlefest, the nation's largest annual paddling event, as well as the Great Ohio River Swim.